 Elias is also behind last month’s lawsuit by Texas Democrats pushing courts to revive “mobile” early voting.
 The legislature banned so-called “rolling polling” this session after local governments routinely abused the process to target favorable voters.
 Democrats claim the change will lead to “substantially fewer early voting opportunities for young voters,” who they expect to vote for Democrats.

-Democrats haven’t won a statewide election in Texas since 1994—almost 10 years after they passed the ballot-order law they’re now challenging.
+Democrats haven’t won a statewide election in Texas since 1994.
 With straight-party voting no longer an option in Texas starting in 2020, ballot position may have a more noticeable impact on election outcomes—especially down-ballot, where voters are more likely to simply guess.
 Democrats are fighting in court for every advantage they can get.